ruchitha007/WA/Project/07/README.md

 - Not mess up the security of the application.
 - Work when submitted using the class assignment submission mechanism.

-## Style Points (5 points)
+## Style

-These points will be awarded if your problem solutions have proper MVC decomposition, follow the software stack conventions, and ESLINT warning-free JavaScript.
+These requirements will be met if your problem solutions have proper MVC decomposition, follow the software stack conventions, and ESLINT warning-free JavaScript.
 In addition, your code and templates must be clean and readable, and your Web pages must be at least "reasonably nice" in appearance and convenience.

 ## Testing